derektypist/project-euler-063/README.md

 **Getting Started**

-Enter a whole number between 1 and 21 (without leading zeros such as 01) and select the Submit Button.
-You will see the length of the digits entered as well as the number of positive integers of that length and power, unless you have made an invalid input.
-Select the Reset Button to clear the information or to start again.
+Select Show Solution to Show the Solution.
+Select Hide Solution to Hide the Solution.
+When the solution is shown, the number of positive integers of length 1, 2, 3, 4, 5, 6, 7, 8, 10 and 21 are given.

 **User Stories**

+As a user, I can show or hide the solution by selecting the appropriate button.

 As a user, I expect the function `powerfulDigitCounts(1)` to return a number.